This story was updated in January 2019.

 We know that learning a new language is not as easy as eating a piece of cake yet there are a few everyday changes that can help your chances of learning English.
 These habits are simple, fun and easy to follow and if you keep up with these good habits, rest assured that you’ll soon have your desired results and will have a command on the language you have just learned.
 What an awesome feeling!

-When you have already crossed the first level of learning basic English, the next step is to improve your fluency with the words because you can memorise a long list of interesting vocabulary but a good conversation demands right sentence framing and fluency.
+When you have already crossed the first level of learning basic English, the next step is to improve your fluency with the words because you can memorize a long list of interesting vocabulary but a good conversation demands right sentence framing and fluency.
 There are a few tricks and tips you can use to improve your communication skills in the language you’ve just learned.
 First of all, practice whole sentences while learning and not just a word.
 Speak slowly and think before you speak your sentences.
-Listen to learn, listen to the English music, English radio channels, English podcasts and try to speak with them as that will dramatically improve your fluency.
+Listen to learn, listen to English music, English radio channels, English podcasts and try to speak with them as that will dramatically improve your fluency.
 Interact with the speakers.
 Have conversations with people often speak in English and ask them to correct you wherever you go wrong, this will help you improve both, your fluency and your command on the language.
 Another step you can take is to record yourself while speaking a sentence and see how you can make the changes to your fluency, be your own judge based on what you’ve heard in your classes, in English shows and movies.

 Well, it is easier to learn and become fluent in a language when you have a partner to practice it with, however, that’s not a possibility for everyone for multiple reasons.